Why did the Titanic sink?

 Titanic lifeboat

-In the midst of the chaos, there were moments of heroism and selflessness.
+In the middle of the chaos, there were moments of heroism and selflessness.
 Crew members worked tirelessly to help passengers escape, even if it meant putting their own lives at risk.

 Many passengers also helped each other, offering comfort and assistance in the face of overwhelming danger.